reedspool/html-wiki/entries/project/logbook.md

 Here are my notes with the most recent on top.
 Details, quality, and rationality vary.

+### Fri Aug 29 10:55:31 PM PDT 2025

+My experiments over the past week were successful.
+I had a new query language which seemed effective.
+I started by getting parity with my previous initial flat query engine in tests.

+Future: I reimplemented all my uses of my previous query language in my HTML templates into the new language.
+Then I deleted the old one.

+Future: I linked Nystrom's article here "what color is your function?" as I was thinking about it as I made my query language.
+A core goal of the language was to make async code straightforward to use alongside synchronous code in a linear pipeline style.

+### Mon Aug 25 11:15:01 PM PDT 2025

+Future: I wanted my query language to work well in a URL.
+I realized that would mean picking a language which minimized spaces.
+For a counter example, Lisps usually separate tokens with spaces.
+However I could write a lisp with `,` commas for separators instead.

+I also thought that spreadsheet formula languages with their very straightforward syntax might work very well conceptually.

 ### Sun Aug 24 03:30:15 PM PDT 2025

 I spent some time fiddling with styles.
 I also removed a bunch of random thoughts, some out of date, some extraneous, from the home page.
 I moved some of that information here, below.